Rephonic

 Where can I find podcast stats for Dish the Dirt?

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Dish the Dirt and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Dish the Dirt.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Dish the Dirt and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Dish the Dirt get?